uriel1998/ainkcontracts/AInk_contract_author_anthology.md

 #TERMS OF AGREEMENT
 ##GRANT OF RIGHTS

 The Author grants first exclusive worldwide rights in the English language in all readable print formats - including electronic rights - as part of the Anthology for one year post first publication of the Anthology.
-Exceptions to exclusivity will be made on a per-case basis for single-author collections including the Work, or if the Work is selected for a "best of the year" anthology, provided the Author gives the Publisher prior written notice.
+Exceptions to exclusivity will be made on a per-case basis for single-author collections including the Work, or if the Work is selected for a "best of the year" anthology, or for a podcast market managed by Escape Artists Inc, provided the Author gives the Publisher prior written notice.

 The Author grants to the Publisher the worldwide non-exclusive rights in the English language in all readable print formats - including electronic rights - as part of the Anthology for five years post first publication of the Anthology.